internetarchive/iaux/README.md

 As a convention, the preferred framework is React, but vanilla JS components are also possible.

-Within `ia-components` there are two subdirectories: `sandbox` and `live`.
+Within `ia-components` there are two subdirectories: `live` and `live`.
 The idea is that code in the `live` directory is used in production.
-But in `sandbox`, components might still be works-in-progress, new designs, etc, and only used in prototypes.
+But in `live`, components might still be works-in-progress, new designs, etc, and only used in prototypes.

 ### ia-design-system